OfficialAhmed/File-Engine/README.md

 ![DELETE_PAGE](dev/images/delete%20page.png)

+____
+#### ***NOTE: This project is actively under development and may not be fully functional or stable yet.
+It's included for testing and evaluation purposes.
+Use it at your own risk, and feel free to provide feedback or report issues to help improve its quality.***

 # LICENSE

-File Engine - Copyright (C) 2024 OfficialAhmed
+File Engine - Copyright (C) 2025 OfficialAhmed

 This software is free to use, distribute and/or modify it under the terms of the MIT License & Apache [READ](LICENSE)